Chain services

-One chain services can support multiple storage providers.
+One chain service can support multiple storage providers.
 To minimize the risks of single point failure, make sure there are redundancy for each venus modules and load balance to guard chain services from DDos.

-# Deploy your chain services
+# Deploy a chain service

 Follow this guide for deployment of your chain services (opens new window).

 To join a self-deployed or a thrid-party chain service, please refer to documentation here.